linusseelinger/umbridge-localapprox/README.md

 Local approximation microservice
 ===

-UM-Bridge based microservice for local approximation as used in local aproximation MCMC.
+UM-Bridge based microservice for local approximation as used in local aproximation MCMC (see e.g. https://arxiv.org/abs/2006.00032).

 Connects to an existing (Bayesian) posterior UM-Bridge model, itself provides fast local approximations to that posterior as an UM-Bridge model.
 To the UQ client, it just looks like a regular Bayesian posterior model again.